torstenboettjer/sandbox/README.md

 Managing a homogeneous development environment on local desktops ensures consistency, reduces configuration issues, and streamlines the development process.
 Combining the nix package manager with git repositories allows for a management of local environments through configuration files.
 It ensure that all team members use the same configuration, tracks change and allows rollback without abstraction of the runtime environment.

+## Toolset
+* **[Linux Development Environment](https://chromeos.dev/en/linux)**: Ubuntu VM that enables developers to run Linux apps for development alongside the usual ChromeOS desktop & apps.
+* **[VS Code](https://code.visualstudio.com/docs/setup/linux)**: Cross-platform code editor developed by Microsoft supporting a wide range of programming languages.
+* **[Nix Packet Manager](https://nixos.org/)**: Linux package manager that enables reproducible and declarative builds for virtual machines.
+* **[devenv.sh](https://devenv.sh/)**: A shell that is using Nix for the definition of reproducible and composable development environments.
+* **[process-compose](https://f1bonacc1.github.io/process-compose/)**: Command-line utility that facilitates the management of processes similar to docker compose but on a local machine.

 ## Linux Developer Environment

 The foundation for service engineering is a local Linux sandbox.
 A sub-system like the ChromeOS [Linux Development environment](https://chromeos.dev/en/linux) is sufficient.
 It is easy to set up and addresses development needs.